There are different ways of potting up baskets and we don't always follow the same pattern but here is one Peter made up.

 Place black face down in the basket, so if the birds peck away some moss you do not see it.

 Half fill with good quality compost.
 This is the secret to a healthy basket as we are planting very fast growing hungry plants.
-If you are using general potting rather than hanging basket compost add slow release feed and water retaining gel.
+If you are using general potting rather than hanging basket compost you can add slow release feed and water retaining gel if you would like.